 What makes a marriage great?
-How do some couples avoid divorce, even after years of mistrust or infidelity?
+How do some couples avoid divorce after years of mistrust or infidelity?

-The answer is different for every couple, but as marriage counselors will tell you, there are certain skills and tools that can help many couples prevent issues and overcome them.
+The answer is different for every couple, but as marriage counselors will tell you, certain skills and tools can help many couples prevent issues and overcome them.
 If this subject fascinates you, you might want to consider a career in marriage counseling.

-Marriage counseling, otherwise known as family counseling or relationship therapy, can be a very rewarding career (and one that makes you a hit at parties!)
-Read on to learn how you can start on a career toward marriage counseling, what approaches are popular among modern marriage counselors, and who you can look to in the field for guidance.
+Marriage counseling, family counseling, or relationship therapy can be a very rewarding career (and one that makes you a hit at parties!)
+Read on to learn how to start a marriage counseling career, what approaches are popular among modern marriage counselors, and who you can look to for guidance.
 Let’s save some marriages!

-A marriage counselor helps couples and families navigate common relationship issues using a number of different approaches.
-They might help a couple work out communication issues surrounding fidelity, revive intimacy issues after having children, or give tools to prevent any problems that couples may be anticipating as they move through life.
+A marriage counselor helps couples and families navigate common relationship issues using several approaches.
+They might help a couple work out communication issues surrounding fidelity, revive intimacy issues after having children, or give tools to prevent any problems that couples may anticipate as they move through life.